suprdory/spiralator/to_do.md

 # to do

-* handle oversize non-inverted arcs

 # done
+* scale arcness by moving/fixed teeth ratio. scaled/shifted log seems to work well
+* handle oversize non-inverted arcs - limit size of non-inverted nArcs>1.
 * preview!
 * force roll (and auto) to pass through roll discontinuities - move checks for transition between pivot points and forces a point at roll centre
 * fix inverted nudgeing